ltung/ion-dynamic-tree-list/README.md

 * Angular JS 2!
 Waiting for Ionic 2 to finalize.
 * More complete Unit Test in Jasmine.
 * Combine "items" and "source" into one?
+* Add additional emit event when a tree is being collapse/expand for easier change by a developer?